 This seemingly silly rule actually has its roots in safety; in the early days of large-scale stage productions, backstage crews were composed of off-duty sailors using their hard-earned rigging skills to manipulate the sets and curtains.
 Just as they would on a large sea vessel, the crews communicated with each other through a series of coded whistles.
 This meant that an oblivious actor strolling through the stage and whistling a show tune could (inadvertently) prompt a stagehand to lower a light or set piece onto his poor unassuming head.

-Sleep with Your Script Under Your Pillow
+Sleep With Your Script Under Your Pillow

 Can sleeping with a script under your pillow help you learn your lines faster?
 Science says no, but theatrical superstition says yes!
 The practice is said to help actors learn “by diffusion,” but we suggest you hedge your bets and memorize lines the old-fashioned way.

-Flowers After a Performance
+Flowers After a Theater Performance

 Who doesn’t love getting (and giving) a beautiful bouquet at a performance or recital?
 But old school actors require their flowers after the curtain call—not before—claiming that a gift prior to the start causes a lackluster show.